PaloAltoNetworks/terraform-best-practices/tests.md

 exist to be merely displayed to a user when Terraform completes.
 We can test for some very predictable scenarios of how our module's output is consumed by some typical user-side code.
 It turns out that unknown values impact this too.

-The chief scenario is when an output is a `map`.
+The main scenario is when an output is a `map`.
 There is not much one can do with a map, except to perform a series of transformations and finally feed it to some `for_each` block at some point.
-But it's just impossible if the keys of the map are an unknown set and not a known set.
-The output theoretically works but prevents any Lego®-style building.
-(Such map output can still be displayed to users, but that's it.)
+But it's just impossible if the keys of the map are an unknown set - the Plan will just fail with "Invalid for_each argument".
+The module theoretically works but prevents any Lego®-style building.
+(Such a map output can still be displayed to users, but that's it.)

 ```hcl2
 module "mymodule" {